aniravi24/aniravi24.github.io/pages/posts/stand-out-engineering-team.md

 ## 5. Unique problems

 Some products are built based on solving things that have never been solved in history, or otherwise extremely challenging problems.
 Like Sam Altman says, [it's easier to build a hard company than an easy company](https://youtu.be/GiwpsoTT3p8).
+Sometimes interesting problems are hidden in plain sight, and it might require some communication on your part to show engineers why it's an interesting problem.
+A lot of seemingly boring problems (e.g. something to do with taxes) can easily be written off if people don't get a strong sense of why it might be interesting.

 ---